Puerta de Tierra, San Juan

 Puerta de Tierra is a subbarrio (subdistrict) occupying the eastern portion of the Islet of San Juan and the barrio of San Juan Antiguo in the municipality of San Juan, Puerto Rico.
 The name Puerta de Tierra (Spanish for land gate) derives from the former eastern gated entrance to the walled city of San Juan where Plaza Colón (formerly Santiago Square, named after the Puerta de Santiago) is today.
 With a population of 2,924 as of 2010, this is the most populated area of San Juan Antiguo.
-On October 15, 2019, it was added to the National Register of Historic Places, to be included with the Old San Juan Historic District.
+On October 15, 2019, it was added to the National Register of Historic Places.

 History

 Indigenous history

 Before the arrival of the Europeans to Puerto Rico, Puerta de Tierra (along with Old San Juan) formed part of a smaller islet which was populated by the Taíno.
 Remains of a small indigenous fishing village have been found where the Puerto Rico National Guard Museum stands today, however most archaeological sites in the area have been destroyed and lost during the construction of the Muñoz Rivera Avenue and surrounding buildings.